finos/morphir/docs/contribution-guide/verification.md

 - Run ```morphir-elm gen -c true``` to copy the dependencies used by the generated code to the output path

 ## Rollback Instructions

+In the case where an invalid version is published , the developer has to rollback to a previous working version on npm.
+This involves changing the ```latest``` tag on npm to point to a previous version.

+Below are steps to perform a rollback.

+1.